The Role of the Members

 Members are responsible for the oversight of the Learning Trust.
-They appoint directors to ensure that the Trust’s charitable object is carried out and they are able to remove directors if they fail to fulﬁl this responsibility.
+They appoint trustees to ensure that the Trust’s charitable object is carried out and they are able to remove trustees if they fail to fulﬁl this responsibility.
 They are also responsible for approving any amendments made to the trust’s articles of association.
 Members are not permitted to be employees of the Academy Trust.

-Directors are the charity trustees and the Board of Directors is the accountable body for the performance of all academies within the Trust and has three broad functions:
+Trustees are the charity trustees and the Board of Trustees is the accountable body for the performance of all academies within the Trust and has three broad functions:

-The Board of Directors establish committees either with delegated authority to make decisions or for the purpose of providing advice and support, informing the overall work of the Board of Directors.
-There are committees for Education and Resources.
+The Board of Trustees establish committees either with delegated authority to make decisions or for the purpose of providing advice and support, informing the overall work of the Board of Trustees.
+There is currently only one committee which is Audit.